SnpM/streamlit-scroll-navigation/README.md

 ## Usage

-`scroll_navbar()` creates a navigation bar that with buttons that scroll the page to anchor IDs.
+`scroll_navbar()` creates a navigation bar with buttons that scroll the page to anchor IDs.
 It is highly customizable, supporting various orientations, labels, icons, and styles.

 - `anchor_ids` ( `Collection[str]` ):
   A collection of anchor IDs that represent the sections or points to navigate to. **Required**.